tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-how-to-change-the-sa.md

 Click on the Status page to enable or disable the account

-I would encourage you to use T-SQL not the GUI, the day (and I promise you this will happen) will come that sql server will be installed on a box without the tools (Sever core perhaps) and you can only connect to it from the command line with osql, you will be stuck if you don&#8217;t know how to do this with T-SQL
+I would encourage you to use T-SQL not the GUI, the day (and I promise you this will happen) will come that sql server will be installed on a box without the tools (Sever core perhaps) and you can only connect to it from the command line with osql, you will be stuck if you don't know how to do this with T-SQL

  [1]: http://stackoverflow.com/questions/10703150/how-to-change-my-local-sql-server-sa-password
  [2]: /index.php/DataMgmt/DBAdmin/to-sa-or-not-to-sa